swannaiden/swannaiden.github.io/projects/project-17.md

 <br />

 This controller has several major flaws.
 One of which is that this controller does not work for all initial conditions.
 If theta is equal to 0 the controller is at a singularity.
 This is an implication of the hairy ball [theorem](https://en.wikipedia.org/wiki/Hairy_ball_theorem).
-No continuos controller can drive the system to a desired position.
+No continuous controller can drive the system to a desired position.

 We will now explore a new class of optimization based controllers.
 We will pose the problem of flipping the cart pole up as a nonlinear program.
 We wish to at every time step solve for the controller that minimizes the quadratic cost.
 Consider the following optimization based controller.